Maysae27/clockProject/README.md

 - **Editing a Clock**:
   - Toggle between AM/PM and 24-hour format.
-  - Reset time while keeping the clock settings and timezone, uppon click on a reset button.
+  - Reset time while keeping the clock settings and timezone, upon click on a reset button.

 - **Managing Clocks**:
   - Each clock can be removed uppon click on a delete button.